A vessel sink becomes a focal point of your bathroom instead of something tucked away under the vanity.

 Waterfall Vessel Sink Faucets (Wall-Mount)

 Waterfall faucets make it seem like there’s a natural spring running through your house, though hopefully much cleaner.
-There are a variety of waterfall faucets, but they generally seem to have either an extra wide spout or a narrow spout; there are even some that don’t even really have a spout.
+There are a variety of waterfall faucets, but they generally seem to have either an extra wide spout or a narrow spout.

 Check out these models below for some of the best wall-mount waterfall faucets.